alirezagharahi/d_sknn/README.md

 - Globo.com [3]
 - Roularta

-The SKNN_D scenario can be tested by using the "diversity" variable in "score_items" function in "cknn.py" file.
-The SKNN_C scenario can be tested by using "cos_Dis_sim" in the "score_items" function in "cknn.py" file.
+The mentioned scenarios in the paper can be achieved by considering the related variables in the "score_items" function in "cknn.py" file.

 References: